OnionIoT/documentation/docs/guides/hardware-interfaces/using-spi-with-python.md

 These examples provide a strong foundation for working with SPI devices on the Omega2.
 You're now ready to modify these scripts or write your own SPI-based programs!

-See the [README file in the OnionIoT/python-spidev GitHub repo](https://github.com/OnionIoT/python-spidev?tab=readme-ov-file#python-spidev) for more information on the method available in the module.
+See the [README file in the OnionIoT/python-spidev GitHub repo](https://github.com/OnionIoT/python-spidev?tab=readme-ov-file#python-spidev) for more information on the methods available in the spidev module.

 ## Troubleshooting